ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/classification/plot_classifier_comparison.rst

 Classifier comparison
 =========================================================

-A comparison of a several classifiers in :mod:`imbalanced_ensemble.ensemble` on synthetic datasets.
+A comparison of a several classifiers in :mod:`imbens.ensemble` on synthetic datasets.
 The point of this example is to illustrate the nature of decision boundaries of different imbalanced ensmeble classifiers.
 This should be taken with a grain of salt, as the intuition conveyed by these